argyle77/tensorPattern/README.txt

-Tensor pattern generation - Version 4.0.0
+Tensor pattern generation - Version 4.1.0
 Controls are in the form of a gui.
 The gui is incomplete.
-This is a proof of concept.
+This is a proof of concept, much like 4.0.0.
+Apparently a refactor began to take place.

 "Be the light you wish to see in the world. "